What Are The Tax Implications Of Child Support Payments?

 If you have come to a child support agreement with your former spouse, you might still have some questions about the arrangement.
 One question we hear often from payors and payees alike is “Will this affect my taxes?”
 Fortunately, there aren’t actually significant tax implications to worry about when it comes to these payments.
-A Tazewell County child support lawyer can tell you more.
+A Peoria County child support lawyer can tell you more.

 Are There Tax Implications For Paying Parents?